dantleech/blog/content/posts/2024-02-18-php-problems.md

 ## Iterator to Array: Preserve Keys

-I've get bitten by this over and again
+I get bitten by this over and again

 ```php
 <?php